Luna Torres v. Lynch: Opinion of the Court

 Associate Justice Elena Kagan authored a 5–3 decision affirming the Second Circuit.
 The opinion cited section 1101(a)(43)'s penultimate sentence, which says "The term [aggravated felony] applies to an offense described in this paragraph whether in violation of Federal or State law...".
 Justice Kagan wrote that "the whole point of § 1101(a)(43)'s penultimate sentence is to make clear that a listed [conviction] should lead to swift removal, no matter whether [the listed offense] violates federal, state, or foreign law."
-Kagan wrote that the state arson law not including the interstate commerce restriction was a "jurisdictional element" that was not relevant to the applicability of the INA, which intended to also punish violations of state law, and such a difference was only a minor disparity.Luna Torres v.
-Lynch.
-Harvard Law Review.
-November 10, 2016.
+Kagan wrote that the state arson law not including the interstate commerce restriction was a "jurisdictional element" that was not relevant to the applicability of the INA, which intended to also punish violations of state law, and such a difference was only a minor disparity.

 Justice Sonia Sotomayor wrote a dissenting opinion, with whom Thomas and Breyer joined.
 The dissent argued that Congress had intended for federal crimes to be treated as more serious than state crimes by the plain language of the INA.
 The federal arson statute required that the act be "used in interstate or foreign commerce", and this standard was not met in Torres's case.